Although not a requirement by Washington law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Luckily, issues can be avoided if both parties to the lease understand the laws in Washington.
 The property management at Windermere Property Management have created this article to help landlords get a better understanding of Washington security deposit laws.

-How much is a deposit in Washington?
+How much is a security deposit in Washington?

 What must a landlord do after collecting the tenant’s security deposit?